Museum and Memorial

 Thanks to the support of the City of Kansas City, the State of Missouri, the United States Government, and generous individual donors, more than $102 million was raised for the restoration and expansion.

-In 2004, the Museum was designated by Congress as the nation's official World War I Museum, and construction started on a new 80,000-square-foot, state-of-the-art museum and the Edward Jones Research Center underneath the Liberty Memorial.
+In 2004, the Museum and Memorial was designated by Congress as the nation's official World War I Museum, and construction started on a new 80,000-square-foot, state-of-the-art museum and the Edward Jones Research Center underneath the Liberty Memorial.

-The National World War I Museum at Liberty Memorial opened in 2006 to national acclaim.
+The National WWI Museum and Memorial opened in 2006 to national acclaim.
 Since then, more than two million people have visited the museum, including Former Vice President Dick Cheney, General Colin Powell, President Barack Obama (as a presidential candidate in 2008), Senator John McCain and actor and singer Kevin Costner.
-Additionally, Frank Buckles, America's last surviving WWI veteran, visited the Museum over Memorial Day weekend in 2008.
+Additionally, Frank Buckles, America's last surviving WWI veteran, visited the Museum and Memorial over Memorial Day weekend in 2008.

-Today, the Museum operates as non-profit organization dedicated to honoring those who served in the Great War by:
+Today, the Museum and Memorial operates as non-profit organization dedicated to honoring those who served in the Great War by: